Meet Alex Caspero

 We are making the ultimate vegan and gluten-free lasagna.
 A lasagna made almost completely out of vegetables, which is crazy cool.
-For those who don’t think vegetables are versatile and delicious, make them this recipe.
+For those who don’t think vegetables are versatile and delicious, make this recipe.

-This recipe is a few steps, but once they all come together it’s easy to assemble.
-You can make the separate items ahead of time, like the roasted vegetables and cauliflower ricotta
+This recipe is a few steps, but once they all come together, it’s easy to assemble.
+You can make the separate items ahead of time, like the roasted vegetables and cauliflower ricotta.

 Start by tossing together the eggplant, mushrooms, olive oil, garlic, red pepper flakes and salt until well coated, then bake until tender.